Health Equity a VMS Priority

 • Nephrology: BMH stopped using the African American GFR calculation that resulted in delay in kidney care for African Americans before the National Kidney Foundation recommended the new BKD-EPI-2021 calculation that is now being used for all races.

-• The Anemic Calculation for Black mothers was discontinued by the OB/GYN group earlier this year.
+• The Anemic Calculation for Black mothers was discontinued by the OB/GYN.
 The calculation for Black prenatal mothers had meant that Black mothers were given care for anemia much later than other mothers-to-be.